-Date of Last Assessment: October 2001
+Date of last assessment: October 2001

 The Stanford Linear Accelerator Center (SLAC) is dedicated to experimental and theoretical research in elementary particle physics and in those fields that make use of its synchrotron radiation facilities, including biology, chemistry, geology, material science and electrical engineering.
 This includes the development of new techniques in particle acceleration and detection, and of synchrotron radiation sources and associated instrumentation.
-The laboratory is operated as a national user facility for the Department of Energy by Stanford University.
+The Center is operated as a national user facility for the Department of Energy by Stanford University.

 Identification of Self-Assessment Report Staff